seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

   `Array.prototype.map()`

-.map is a super trendy array method which will along with .reduce and .filter will solve most of lifes problems, essentially what it does it creates a NEW array based on the returned results of calling a function (that we provide) to each item of the array
+.map is a super trendy array method which along with `Array.prototype.reduce()` and `Array.prototype.filter()` will solve most of lifes problems, essentially what it does it creates a NEW array based on the returned results of calling a function (that we provide) to each item of the array

 #### a simple example:
 ```javascript